 Transition to a Normal Watering Schedule

 Once the new grass seedlings are 3-4 inches tall and the roots are developed, transition to a normal lawn watering routine.
-This usually means less frequent but deeper watering of about 1 inch total per week.

-If you are wondering how long does it take for grass seed to grow into an established lawn, then I wrote a detailed article about it.
 However, as a rule of thumb and depending on a number of factors, this usually takes 1-2 months.

 How to Water New Grass Seed: Effective Techniques